 La Glycine flourished in the 1920s under the leadership of Ferdinand Engel, and he would guide the company for two decades.
 As seen in their ads from the period, Glycine continued to be a leader in compact movements, especially so-called form movements that fit the rectangular shaped cases popular at that time.
 The company offered popular novelties, including the travel alarm clock and was part of the “guichet” (“window”) watch craze of 1931 with their own patented design.
 And Engel established strong export sales, producing tri-lingual advertisements in German and English, a novelty at that time.

-Very little is heard from Eugène Meylan for the next few years, though he did start a new firm called Fabrique de Sertissages “Precis” in 1926.
-The name suggests that Meylan focused on gem setting (“sertissage” in watchmaking) and a 1927 ad shows the company working with other local firms.
+Very little is heard from Eugène Meylan for the next few years, though he was quite involved in civic projects, recognizing soldiers who fought in World War I and presiding over a committee to build a monument to them in La Chaux-de-Fonds.
+Meylan started a new firm called Fabrique de Sertissages “Precis” in 1926.
+The name suggests that it was focused on gem setting (“sertissage” in watchmaking) and a 1927 ad shows the company working with other local firms.
 But this venture would fail in 1932, with the workshop and furnishings put up for sale in June.

 It appears that Meylan also produced whole watches, with a few examples signed “Eugène Meylan La Chaux-de-Fonds” from this period now known.
 These were likely not produced at the Precis sertissage workshop at Rue Jacob-Brandt 61, but little else is known about them.
+He became the representative for the French Electric Bulle Clock by 1928, operating out of the same address.
 Meylan would purchase a watch reselling business in Berne known as Chronomuri in 1931 but this business too would fail in 1934.

 The impact of the 1929 stock market crash in the United States was slower to reach Switzerland than other countries, but it posed a challenge for watchmakers dependent on exports.
 As the Nazis rose to power Germany, their nationalist propaganda emphasized domestic production.
 This made it difficult for Swiss companies to sell there, with domestic brands rising to prominence, notably Zentra (which used Tavannes and Minerva movements) and Alpina.
 Sensing an opportunity, Glycine partnered with Doxa (of Le Locle) and Meyer & Stüdeli (who produced Roamer and Medana brand watches in Soleure) to create a joint venture based in Berlin known as Medex.
 This arrangement was so successful that these brands enjoyed continued success there for decades after World War II.